 Living in Charlottesville

-Beyond that, Cville sits in close proximity to Washington D.C. and Richmond; Virginia Beach and the Chesapeake Bay are also within easy driving distance.
+Charlottesville (affectionately known as ‘Cville’) sits in close proximity to Washington D.C. and Richmond; Virginia Beach and the Chesapeake Bay are also within easy driving distance.
 Steeped in history, the region is flush with historical and recreational sites including Thomas Jefferson’s Monticello, the Blue Ridge Parkway, and Shenandoah National Park.

 Things to Do